robohydra/robohydra/docs/0.4/plugins/index.md

 [programmatic API](../api) or the [REST API](../rest)), but only one scenario can be active at a given time: activating one will automatically deactivate the current active scenario, if there was one.

-When you activate a scenario, both the heads defined in the **plugin** `heads` property and the heads defined in the **scenario** `heads` property are active, but the scenario heads have preference.
+When you activate a scenario, the heads defined in the scenario `heads` property are added to the hydra.
+These heads have precedence over normal plugins heads, but not over dynamic heads.
+Also note that every time a scenario is activated, the `reset` method is called on every head defined in that scenario.
+This allows for reliable behaviour even when heads have an internal state
+(eg. `RoboHydraHeadStatic` heads that use multiple responses).

 ### The "assert" module